TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 Other Collection, Use and Disclosure

-You may be able to opt-out of our collection, use and disclosure of your Personal Information in other situations subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
-Note that if you opt-out of certain uses of your Personal Information, we may no longer be able to provide certain products or services.
-For more information on your ability to opt-out, email Office.ComplianceUOPX@phoenix.edu.
+You may be able to opt out of our collection, use and disclosure of your Personal Information in other situations subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
+Note that if you opt out of certain uses of your Personal Information, we may no longer be able to provide certain products or services.
+For more information on your ability to opt out, email Office.ComplianceUOPX@phoenix.edu.

 Other Important Information